Hiver77/kubernetes/bitnami/README.md

 --set worker.replicaCount=2
 otherwise, you can do it inside values.yaml file that was described before

+If you want to update the configs helm update spark-release bitnami/spark -f config/values.yaml --namespace spark

 ### uninstall all pods for release name:
 helm ls -n spark
 helm uninstall spark-release -n spark